 We take our flight to Puerto Princesa.
-A tour of the city commences after arrival which includes visits to the Puerto Princesa Ethnological Museum, the Butterfly Farm, the Crocodile Farm, the Public Market, the Port and some coastal communities.
-Then rest of the day at leisure.
+We then embark on a tour of the city, including visits to the Puerto Princesa Ethnological Museum, the Butterfly Farm, the Crocodile Farm, the Public Market, the Port and some coastal communities.
+Rest of the day is at leisure.

 Overnight: Aziza Paradise Hotel, Puerto Princesa (2 nights) (B)

 Day 09: Puerto Princesa

 After an early breakfast, we take off for a full day tour of Puerto-Princesa Subterranean River National Park*.
 We head to the town of Sabang, crossing the marble cliff landscape of Cabayugan.
 Here, we take a 20-minute trip on an outrigger-motorized boat to St. Paul National Park, a 3,900-hectare area of limestone and marble cliff mountains.
 The base of Mount Saint Paul has a white sand beach and a lagoon that leads to the mouth of the underground river.
 By the lagoon, we take a paddleboat to navigate the inner cave of the river.
 Huge stalactites of different formations are all over the cave and on the walls are the nests of birds and bats.
 Within the park, trek to the monkey trail that leads to the inner part of the forest inhabited by monkeys, large monitor lizards, squirrels, and exotic birds and butterflies.
 Enjoy a picnic lunch at the park.
 Later in the afternoon, return to Puerto Princesa.
 (B, L)